leikareipa/lintulista/README.md

 - list_id: Running row id.
 - view_key: An identifier with which the list's observations can be viewed (but not edited).
 This is provided by the user as a URL parameter when accessing the list.
 - edit_key: An identifier with which the list's observations can be both viewed and edited.
 This is provided by the user as a URL parameter when accessing the list.
 - creator_hash: An anonymized identifier of the list's creator; a substring of the hash of remote IP + pepper.
-Intended not to identify an individual but to give some idea of where the list originated, relative to the other lists.
+Intended not to identify an individual but to give the administrator some idea of where the list originated relative to the other lists.

 **Table 2: lintulista_observations**.
 Stores observations added by users across all lists.